Mobile-Apps-Chisolm/Git-and-GitHub/Module 0/Module 0.1 Assignment.md

 $ git config --global user.name "FirstName LastName"
 $ git config --global user.email "email@example.com"
 ```
+** Sometimes, Replit will reload and you will need to run the above two commands again.
 Git will use this information when you work on a project.

 ## Submission